joziano/tools-for-quantum-espresso-pDosBandPlot/README.md

    **3.1.1** After the electronic band structure plot, the band-data folder is created.
 Copy this folder to a other directory, for example, Band[P]DOS.

    **3.1.2** After the [P]DOS calculation and execution of the pdos-sum.sh (https://github.com/joziano/tools-for-quantum-espresso-pdos), the pdos-data folder is created.
 Copy this folder to the same directory as band-data.

+   **3.1.3** Open terminal inside folder and execute:

+    bash pDosBandPlot.sh

-   **3.1.3** Insert the parameters in the respective fields (attention to the requested formats).
+   **3.1.4** Insert the parameters in the respective fields (attention to the requested formats).
 The "[P]DOS plot" field  must be set to "yes".
+If you want to modify any parameter entered, just open a terminal in the folder  and run the program again.
+A dialog box will show the parameters to modify.
 See the example below:

 https://user-images.githubusercontent.com/94269819/201599212-331a1d1a-5201-4fcb-84d0-53f9c31155dd.mov